keras-team/keras-io/templates/getting_started/faq.md

 Whole-model saving means creating a file that will contain:

-- the architecture of the model, allowing to re-create the model
+- the architecture of the model, allowing you to re-create the model
 - the weights of the model
 - the training configuration (loss, optimizer)
-- the state of the optimizer, allowing to resume training exactly where you left off.
+- the state of the optimizer, allowing you to resume training exactly where you left off.

-The default and recommend format to use is the TensorFlow [SavedModel format](https://www.tensorflow.org/guide/saved_model).
+The default and recommended format to use is the TensorFlow [SavedModel format](https://www.tensorflow.org/guide/saved_model).
 In TensorFlow 2.0 and higher, you can just do: `model.save(your_file_path)`.

 For explicitness, you can also use `model.save(your_file_path, save_format='tf')`.